Skip to main content

 • Each iteration of data preparation and testing

-Always compare the model score to the baseline score.
+Always compare the model score, which is the pipe you build and configure, to the baseline score.
 This will help you understand whether the work you're doing in the pipe is improving your model accuracy.
 There isn't a universal "good score."
 If the model score is lower than the baseline score, this could mean that there isn't enough relevant data to accurately predict those values.

-If you click on Advanced scores in the toolbar, you can see a more detailed view of your model's score.
+If you click on the Tool tab in the Row viewer, you can see a more detailed view of your model's score.
 The baseline score can help you understand why you're getting a particular score.

 A good way to compare values in your data against predicted values is to use the Confusion Matrix tool.